fefossa/plate-inspector/README.md

 This tool generates a visual overview of the images of a Cell Painting plate for quick quality assessment.

-The generated image  gives an overview of the whole plate (scaled down, original size ~20MB per image with the default configuration):
+The generated image  gives an overview of the whole plate (the image shown here is scaled down, the original size is ~20MB per generated overview image with the default configuration):
 ![full_overview](assets/example_overview_w1.png)

 The Well Id is written in the top left corner of each well: